 nsuranceat 13.8% of gross salary;

-- Provide benefits like maternity leave and sick pay.
+- Give statutory benefits such as maternity leave and sick pay;

 - able to decide what work you do and when, where or how to do it;

 - able to hire someone else to do the work;